Updated on

 To qualify for an FSA, you must have job-based health insurance.
 You can only open an FSA if your employer offers this option.

-If an FSA is available to you, you’re able to add funds to the account that don’t get taxed.
-You’ll use these funds to pay for qualified medical expenses.
-Employers can also add contributions to your FSA, but it isn't required.
+If an FSA is available to you, you can add funds to the account that don’t get taxed.
+You can then use these funds to pay for qualified medical expenses.
+Employers can also add contributions to your FSA, but it isn’t required.

 FSA funds must be used within the year.
 Your employer may help with one of these two options:

-If these options aren’t available to you, any leftover funds will be forfeited.
+If these options aren’t available, any leftover funds will be forfeited.

 To qualify for an HSA, you must be enrolled in a High Deductible Health Plan (HDHP).
-These are insurance plans that have a lower monthly premium but a higher deductible.
+These insurance plans have a lower monthly premium but a higher deductible.

-A deductible is the amount you must pay before your insurance plan starts paying.
+A deductible is an amount you must pay before your insurance plan starts paying.

 You can’t open an HSA if you qualify for Medicare.